 31 W. Church Street, Fairport, NY 14450 .
 Office Hours: 10am-2pm, Monday-Friday.
 Summer Office Hours: 10am-1pm.
 Parking is available in the lot behind the church, and on side streets.

 Our Labyrinth, located on the western side of the churchyard and built by church members, is always available for walking meditation and prayer.

 Rev. Richelle Goff was appointed to the Fairport United Methodist Church in July of 2018.
 Prior to her appointment to Fairport UMC she was the pastor at the Auburn United Methodist Church for 10 years and prior to that the Martville and Trinity: Oswego United Methodist Churches.

-Rev. Goff received her Master of Divinity from the Methodist Theological School in Delaware, Ohio and her Bachelor of Science degree from St. Lawrence University.
+Rev. Goff received her Master of Divinity from the MTSO-Methodist Theological School in Ohio (Delaware, OH) and her Bachelor of Science degree from St. Lawrence University (Canton, NY).

 Nicole Camilleri began serving as the full-time Music Ministry Director at the Fairport United Methodist Church in 1999.
 She leads a program of over one hundred volunteers.
 Vocal choirs, handbell choirs, instrumental ensembles, and soloists embody the growing music ministry at FUMC.
 In November of this year, Nicole and four choir members will sing at Carnegie Hall in a performance of Joseph Martin’s “The Winter Rose”, conducted by the composer.

 In addition, Nicole is an Instructor of Sacred Music at the Eastman School of Music.
 She also maintains a private teaching studio.
 Nicole is currently the Registrar for the Rochester Chapter of the American Guild of Organists, having also served the chapter as a past Dean and Sub Dean.